-If you do one simple thing to change your diner game, make your own salad dressing.
-You heard me, right?
-Just checking… It takes five minutes and uses only four ingredients that you should have stocked in your pantry or fridge.
-The return on flavor (not to mention the health benefits of ditching bottled salad dressing) are immeasurable.
-I won’t lecture you about all the gross preservatives, sodium, thickeners and chemicals in store bought salad dressings (see what I did there?).
-Just trust me when I say you will never regret mastering this vinaigrette.
+I won’t lecture you about all the gross preservatives, sodium, thickeners and chemicals in bottled salad dressings.
+Just trust me, you will never regret mastering this vinaigrette.
 I better mention quickly that I do prefer a lot of tang and zip and acidity in my dressings.
-But you can play with that and decide if you prefer a little more olive oil in yours.
-Here’s a quick tutorial to set you up for many happy salad days ahead.
+But you can play with that and add more olive oil if you prefer.
+Here’s a quick tutorial to set you up for many happy salad days ahead, and I also have a video tutorial in case you’re a visual learner.

 Lesson 1: Use good quality ingredients.
 Look for cold press, unfiltered, extra virgin olive oil.
 Definitely do not use mass-produced, clear, flavorless olive oils.
 I’ve been using Old Country Olive Oil, which is from a family farm in Lebanon and sold locally in Houston and through their website.
 Each bottle is numbered and labeled by hand, and they give a portion of their proceeds to MS research.
 It’s delicious.